 Embark is committed to sharing their unique model as well as learner-centered education more broadly.
 They offer site visits and 1:1 coaching to schools interested in their model.
-Additionally, they offer signature Iterative programming to adults seeking to implement learner-centered practices at their schools and organizations.
+Additionally, they offer a signature residency that provides education professionals with the time, space, and resources to surface their brilliance while building community with others.

 What Makes This Model Innovative?